I need human help to enter verification code (office hours only)

 Lauren has been attending DC Minyan since moving to DC in the fall of 2021.
 She has served on the Finance Committee since its inception almost two years ago.
 In that role she has worked to make sure the minyan’s finances are properly accounted for each month, helped members resolve Shulcloud and payment issues, and participated in two rounds of the minyan’s annual budget process.
 To the position of finance committee chair, she would bring this experience and an enjoyment of detail-oriented, behind-the-scenes work.
 Outside of DC Minyan, Lauren works as a statistician at the U.S. Census Bureau, and also enjoys hosting Shabbat meals with her husband Elliot, being pretentious about movies, and attempting to read a biography of every U.S. president.

 Rivka Friedman is a DMV native and has been a member of the Minyan since 2007.
-She's served previously on the Gabbai Committee and Steering Committee, and she's excited to be running for the Governance and Strategic Planning board seat because she wants to help the Minyan evolve its policies to meet the community's emerging needs.
+She's served previously on the Gabbai Committee and Steering Committee, and she's excited to be in the Governance and Strategic Planning board seat because she wants to help the Minyan evolve its policies to meet the community's emerging needs.
 In her spare time, she runs the health care innovation lab at Morgan Health, JP Morgan Chase's health care unit.
-She lives in Mount Pleasant with her wife, Dena, and three daughters, Adi (9), Amit, (6), and Alma (3).
+She lives in Mount Pleasant with her wife, Dena, and three daughters, Adi, Amit, and Alma.